shipth-is/cli/docs/game/job.md

 #### Description

 Lists the jobs for a game.
-If --gameId is not provided it will look in the current directory.

 #### Help Output